Long-term Land Leasing

-Some traditional farming enterprises may be coming under pressure to support a family farm income, many beef, sheep and tillage farmers are required to work part time away from the farm to provide an adequate income to support their families.
+Some farming enterprises may struggle to support a family farm income and in many situations these farmers are required to work part time away from the farm to provide an adequate income to support their families.

 Enhanced tax relief incentives